AdiGold2/Shortest-Paths-Graph/README.md

-This project was created as a part of Algorithms cours.
+This project was created as a part of Algorithms course.

 The goal of the project is to implemenet a number of solutions to the problem of minimal paths from  a single origin to a single destination.